 How much does it cost to access the forecourt?
 The attached table demonstrates the fees applicable for access of the forecourt excluding GST.

 Where do I park as a casual user?
 Casual Users must park in the Groups and Charters zones.

 I operate an account that is not classified as ‘groups and charters’.
 How do I create my account?
 The registration process should still be performed as normal, however following registration, email@example.com should be emailed with a request to be changed to another bus service type as shown in the fee schedule.

 How do acquire a Licence Agreement to operate at Melbourne Airport?
 Licence Agreements are no longer offered.
 The Terms and Conditions apply to all new operators.
 All operators now operate under a pre-paid online account management system.

 The Zone I am allocated is full.
 Where do I park now?
 Operators must park as close to their allocated zone as possible.
 Operators found parking in other zones unnecessarily risk infringement.
-We reserve the right to re-allocate zones as we need to due to operational contraints (e.g. road works, or accidents) to maximise the efficiency of the forecourt.
+We reserve the right to re-allocate zones as required due to operational constraints (e.g. road works, or accidents) to maximise the efficiency of the forecourt.
 Where possible, operators will be notified in advance of any changes to minimise disruption.

 Can I leave my bus unattended to gather my customers in the terminal?
-No, vehicles are not to be left unattended in the the forecourt.
+No. Vehicles are not to be left unattended in the forecourt.
 Any vehicle found unattended will be infringed and may be towed from the site.